 Principle 8: The level and structure of remuneration should be aligned with the long-term interest and risk policies of the company, and should be appropriate to attract, retain and motivate (a) the directors to provide good stewardship of the company, and (b) key management personnel to successfully manage the company.
-However, companies should avoid paying more than is necessary for this purpose
+However, companies should avoid paying more than is necessary for this purpose.

-In setting remuneration packages, the Company takes into account pay and employment conditions within the same industry and comparable companies, as well as the Group's relative performance and risk policies of the Company and the performance of individual Directors.
+In setting remuneration packages, the Company takes into account pay and employment conditions within the same industry and comparable companies, as well as the Group's relative performance, the Company's risk policies and the performance of individual Directors.

-The Independent and Non-Executive Directors receive Directors' fees, in accordance with their contribution, taking into account factors such as effort, time spent, responsibilities of the Directors and the necessity to pay competitive fees to attract, motivate and retain such Independent and Non-Executive Directors.
+The Independent and Non-Executive Directors receive directors' fees in accordance with their contribution, taking into consideration factors such as effort, time spent, responsibilities of the Directors and the necessity to pay competitive fees to attract, motivate and retain such Independent and Non-Executive Directors.
 Directors' fees are recommended by the Board for approval by the shareholders at the AGM of the Company.
-Non-Executive Directors are not be over-compensated to the extent that their independence may be compromised.
+Non-Executive Directors are not to be over-compensated to the extent that their independence may be compromised.

-The service agreements entered into with the three Executive Directors, namely, (1) Mr Cheng Buck Poh @ Chng Bok Poh, is for a period of three years effective from 28 August 2011 and will continue for a further term of three years unless otherwise terminated by either party upon giving not less than three months' notice in writing to the other; and (2) Mr Cheng Yao Tong and (3) Ms Cheng Li Hui, are renewed for a minimum term of three years with effect from 3 January 2015 and unless otherwise terminated by either party, giving not less than six months' notice in writing to the other, or in lieu of such notice, six months' salary based on the Executive Director's last drawn monthly salary.
+The RC has reviewed and approved the service agreements entered into with the three (3) Executive Directors, namely, (1) Mr Cheng Buck Poh @ Chng Bok Poh, which has been renewed for a period of three years and will continue for a further term of three years unless otherwise terminated by either party upon giving not less than three months' notice in writing to the other; and (2) Mr Cheng Yao Tong and (3) Ms Cheng Li Hui, are renewed for a minimum term of three years with effect from 3 January 2015 and unless otherwise terminated by either party, giving not less than six months' notice in writing to the other, or in lieu of such notice, six months' salary based on the Executive Director's last drawn monthly salary.

-The Group has also previously entered into various letters of employment with all of the Executive Officers.
-Such letters typically provide for the salaries payable to the Executive Officers, their working hours, annual leave, medical benefits, grounds of termination and certain restrictive covenants.
+The Group has also previously entered into various letters of employment with the key management personnel.
+Such letters typically provide for the salaries payable to the key management personnel, their working hours, annual leave, medical benefits, grounds of termination and certain restrictive covenants.

-The Company does not use contractual provisions to allow the Company to reclaim incentive components of remuneration from Executive Directors and key management personnel in exceptional circumstances of misstatement of financial results or misconduct resulting in financial loss to the Company.
+The RC is of the view that the remuneration packages of the Executive Directors and key management personnel are moderate.
+At present, there is no necessity for the Company to institute contractual provisions in the service agreements or employment agreements to reclaim incentive components of remuneration paid in prior years from the Executive Directors and key management personnel in exceptional circumstances of misstatement of financial statements, or of misconduct resulting in financial loss to the Company.
 The Executive Directors owe a fiduciary duty to the Company.
 The Company should be able to avail itself to remedies against the Executive Directors in the event of such breach of fiduciary duties.